-Which Garmin Forerunner should you buy?
+Which Garmin Forerunner model should you buy?

-No matter what type of runner you are, there's a smartwatch out there that can enhance your tracking experience.
-Whether you're looking for a budget-friendly option, you're casually tracking your progress, or you're busy gearing up for a triathlon, the options are endless.
-We've rounded up the best Garmin Forerunner models to help you decide which one is best for all of your running needs.
+No matter what type of runner you are, there's a Garmin Forerunner model with your name on it.
+As you may know, Garmin supplies some of the best Android smartwatches out there.
+Whether you're seeking a budget-friendly option or you're currently gearing up for a triathlon, the options are endless.
+We've rounded up the best Garmin Forerunner models to help you decide which one is the right fit for all of your running needs.

-- Starting place: Garmin Forerunner 45
+- Starting place: Garmin Forerunner 55 GPS Running Watch

-- GPS for cheap: Garmin Forerunner 35
+- GPS for cheap: Garmin Forerunner 35 GPS Running Watch

-- Tons of functionality: Garmin Forerunner 645 Music
+- Tons of functionality: Garmin Forerunner 645 Music Smartwatch

-- All the stats: Garmin Forerunner 945
+- All the stats: Garmin Forerunner 945 Premium GPS Running Watch

 Those who are seeking a mid-range GPS running watch will appreciate the Garmin Forerunner 245 and all of its features.
-You get a heart-rate sensor, 7 days of battery life in smartwatch mode, and robust activity tracking.
+You get a heart-rate sensor, seven days of battery life in smartwatch mode, and robust activity tracking.
 Most importantly, you can get in-depth details on your runs, including training load, training status, and training effect.
 The Pulse Ox sensor helps you better gauge how your body is absorbing oxygen.

-Starting place: Garmin Forerunner 45
+Starting place: Garmin Forerunner 55 GPS Running Watch

-If you're a beginner who is investing in a running watch for key features like built-in GPS and heart-rate monitoring, then you'll love the Garmin Forerunner 45.
-It's available in a 39mm or 42mm case, and you'll have multiple bright colors to choose from.
-In addition to your runs, you also have sports apps for cardio, yoga, elliptical, and more.
-The Body Battery feature helps you find the best time for activity and rest throughout the day.
+Casual runners who want to start tracking their runs and other workouts might prefer the Garmin Forerunner 55.
+It's quite an upgrade from the Forerunner 45 model and comes with extra perks while still being fairly priced.
+You get key features such as built-in GPS, activity/sleep tracking, heart-rate monitoring, and advanced training metrics.
+It comes in a lightweight case and offers two weeks of battery life.
+Beginners will love this value!

-GPS for cheap: Garmin Forerunner 35
+GPS for cheap: Garmin Forerunner 35 GPS Running Watch

-Sometimes, you want the basics without breaking the bank.
-The Garmin Forerunner 35 is the perfect solution.
-You'll get 9 days of juice with this model.
-It's got everything you need to keep track of your workouts, like GPS, heart-rate monitoring, and activity tracking.
+Sometimes, you want the basics without having to break the bank.
+The Garmin Forerunner 35 is a perfect choice.
+You get nine days of juice with this model.
+It will be easy to keep track of your workouts with key features, including onboard GPS, heart-rate monitoring, and activity tracking.
 It may not have advanced metrics, but for the low price, you can't beat it.
 You'll also have smartphone notifications on your wrist when your phone is connected.

-Tons of functionality: Garmin Forerunner 645 Music
+Tons of functionality: Garmin Forerunner 645 Music Smartwatch

 With a week of battery life, you can do a lot with the Garmin Forerunner 645 Music.
 This model is for versatile athletes who love running as well as other sports.
 It offers advanced running dynamics, including ground contact time balance, stride length, and vertical ratio.
 The other built-in activity profiles include cycling, swimming, strength training, and much more.
 Not to mention, you can store music on it for easy listening.

-Serious runners will prefer a Garmin Forerunner model that can track every little detail, and the 945 will deliver that and more.
-First, you get a full two weeks of battery, so frequent charging is never an issue.
-The Performance Condition feature will analyze your pace, heart rate, and heart rate variability to let you know how you're performing.
-It also has advanced running dynamics and training features.
-Your GPS comes with built-in color mapping, too.

-Triathlon, anyone?: Garmin Forerunner 745
+Triathlon, anyone?: Garmin Forerunner 745 GPS Running Watch

-Being a triathlete takes commitment and discipline so you'll need the same level of commitment from your running watch.
-The new Garmin Forerunner 745 can do it all.
-It offers a week of battery life and you'll have advanced running dynamics that measure cadence, stride length, ground contact time, and more.
+Being a triathlete takes commitment and discipline, so you'll need a running watch that can keep up.
+The Garmin Forerunner 745 can do it all.
+It offers one week of battery life with advanced running features that measure cadence, stride length, ground contact time, and more.
 The performance monitoring tools provide you with key data, including VO2 max, training load, training status, as well as aerobic and anaerobic training effects.

-Which Garmin Forerunner model is right for me?
+Which Garmin Forerunner model should you buy?
 How to choose

-As you can see, there's no shortage of Garmin Forerunner models on the market.
-The lineup continues to grow and improve as the years go on.
-One of the best ones is the Garmin Forerunner 245, which is geared toward those passionate runners who want to take their tracking experience to the next level.
-It's reasonably priced for a GPS running watch and comes with all o the features you need to track your progress and make improvements.
+As you can see, there's no shortage of Garmin Forerunner models for you to pick from.
+The brand is responsible for some of the best Android smartwatches and wearables.
+The lineup only continues to grow and improve as the years go on, too.
+One of the best options is the Garmin Forerunner 245, which is geared toward passionate runners who want to take their tracking experience to the next level.
+It's not the newest Garmin Forerunner model, but it's reasonably priced for a running watch and it delivers all of the features you need to track your progress and improve your performance.

-Those who want the basics at an affordable price will be more interested in the Garmin Forerunner 745.
-As long as you're content with the basics, you'll be in good hands with this running watch.
-It's got standard activity tracking, heart-rate monitoring, GPS, and smartphone notifications.
+Those who don't need the most advanced features might prefer something a bit more basic such as the Garmin Forerunner 55.
+It still has tons of perks, including activity/sleep tracking, heart-rate monitoring, and onboard GPS.
+You also have plenty of great running features such as recovery time, daily suggested workouts, race predictor, and cadence alerts.

 1. Consider the size